cucumber/cucumber-jvm/java/README.md

 ### Default Transformers

-Default transformers allow you to specific a transformer that will be used when there is no transform defined.
+Default transformers allow you to specify a transformer that will be used when there is no transformer defined.
 This can be combined with an object mapper like Jackson to quickly transform well-known string representations to Java objects.

  * `@DefaultParameterTransformer`
  * `@DefaultDataTableEntryTransformer`